butteredwaffles/gen-search/README.md

-**Note: Does not currently function as an API.
+**Note: Does not fully function as an API.
 The application is still being built.**

 This is mainly an exercise for me to improve my knowledge with databases.
 Some things may be wonky, but I will try to fix issues as I can.
-Once things are sorted, I'll work on getting a more complete version.
-For the foreseeable future, though, this won't be very useful.

 # Instructions